-(2) files a document that begins a proceeding related to a family law dispute without the agreement of all parties; or c.
-A collaborative law process does not terminate if, with the consent of the parties, a party, or the party's collaborative lawyer on the party's behalf, requests a tribunal to incorporate a settlement agreement into a final judgment or in accordance with section 7 of this act (1) requests a tribunal to issue emergency relief or (2) defends against such a request.

-(3) except as otherwise provided by section 7 of this act, discharges a collaborative lawyer or a collaborative lawyer ceases further representation of a party in accordance with the limited representation clause of a collaborative law participation agreement; or d.
-A collaborative law participation agreement may provide additional methods of terminating or concluding a collaborative law process consistent with this act and the Rules of
+(34) except as otherwise provided by section 7 of this act, a party discharges a collaborative lawyer or a collaborative lawyer ceases further representation of a party in accordance with the limited representation clause of a collaborative law participation agreement; or c.
+A collaborative law process does not terminate if, with the consent of the parties, a party, or the party's collaborative lawyer on the party's behalf, requests a tribunal to incorporate a settlement agreement into a final judgment $\frac{\text{or in accordance with section 7 of this act (1)}}{\text{requests a tribunal to issue emergency relief or (2) defends against such a request.}}$ d.
+A collaborative law participation agreement may provide additional methods of terminating or concluding a collaborative law process consistent with this act and the Rules of Professional Conduct.

-(4) does not comply with section 8 of this act and a party chooses to terminate the process.
+(4 5) a party does not comply with section 8 of this act and a party chooses to terminate the process; or